Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Summary

 We verify both the radiative transfer and geodesic integration components of {\tt Mahakala} with tests from the literature (see Section~\ref{sec:Tests}).
 We show that the errors in the deflection angle of null trajectories near a Kerr black hole are in the range of other radiative transfer codes explored in \citet{Gold}.
 We perform convergence tests with spherical photon orbits and show that {\tt Mahakala} converges as expected for a fourth order scheme (see also \citealt{GRay2}).
 Finally, we test the radiative transfer component of {\tt Mahakala} with analytic accretion model tests from \citet{Gold}.
 The image morphology and total flux are consistent with the results of several radiative ray-tracing algorithms that are compared in \citet{Gold}.

-One of the main aims of {\tt Mahakala} is flexibility and ease of use.
-Since {\tt Mahakala} can easily be run in a {\tt Python jupyter notebook}, we also hope that it will remove the barrier to entry for radiative ray-tracing simulations.
+One of the main design aims of {\tt Mahakala} is flexibility and ease of use.
+Since {\tt Mahakala} can easily be run in a {\tt Python jupyter notebook}, we hope that it will lower the barrier to entry for radiative ray-tracing simulations.
 The modular nature of {\tt Mahakala} allows us to explore in detail how different regions of the 3-D GRMHD flow volume contribute to image features.
-We demonstrate this with an example SANE GRMHD simulation with spin $a=0.9\,M$ generated by {\tt AthenaK}.
-We show in Section~\ref{sec:applications} that the majority of emission at 1.3~mm comes from within $\sim10\,M$ of the black hole with a peak at $\sim3\,M$.
-This result is robust to changes in the overall density scale ($\mathcal{M}$), the parameter that sets the electron temperature prescription ($R_{\mathrm{high}}$), and the observer's inclination angle with respect to the black hole spin axis ($i$).
-This provides further evidence that the EHT images of M87 and Sgr A$^*$ probe the regions close to their respective black holes and that most of the emission has been gravitationally lensed by the black holes.
+We demonstrate this capability with example snapshots from MAD and SANE GRMHD simulations with $a=0.9375\,M$ generated by the {\tt AthenaK} code.
+We show in Section~\ref{sec:applications} that the majority of emission at 1.3~mm comes from within $\sim10\,M$ of the black hole with emissivity peaks between $r\approx 1.85\,M$ and $r\approx 2.85 \,M$ for all models.
+This result is robust to moderate changes in the mass accretion rate, the $R_{\mathrm{high}}$ parameter that sets the electron temperature prescription, and the observer's inclination angle with respect to the black hole spin axis $i$.
+These results provide further evidence that the EHT images of M87 and Sgr~A$^*$ probe the regions close to their respective black holes and that most of the emission has been gravitationally lensed by the black holes.

 In addition to the dependence on the emission radius, we also explore how conical shells at different $\theta$ contribute to the image.
-For our example SANE simulation, we find that the disk almost always contributes more emission to the image than the forward or counter jet.
-However, for high values of $R_{\mathrm{high}}$, the counter jet may contribute more to the total flux density than the disk.
-In all cases, we find that the forward jet never dominates the image.
-In future work, we will extend {\tt Mahakala} to include polarization and allow for the fluid to evolve as light propagates through the domain (i.e. slow light).
+For our example MAD simulation, we find that the disk contributes most of the emission followed by the forward and counter jets, respectively.
+The forward jet contributes some emission to the center of the ring feature and also to the region above the ring.
+In future work, we will extend {\tt Mahakala} to include polarization and relax the fast light assumption to allow the fluid to evolve as light propagates through the domain.

+The authors thank the anonymous reviewer for helpful suggestions.
+L.\;M.\ gratefully acknowledges support from a NASA Hubble Fellowship Program, Einstein Fellowship under award number HST-HF2-51539.001-A, an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award no. AST-1903847, and AST-2407810.
+C.\;C.~acknowledges support from NSF Partnerships for International Research and Education (PIRE) and Mid-Scale Innovations Program (MSIP) grants OISE-1743747 and AST-2034306.
+G.\;N.\;W.~was supported by the Taplin Fellowship.
+G.\;H. recognizes support from a Visiting Scholarship at CIERA/Northwestern University.
+All ray tracing and radiative transfer calculations were performed with the {\tt ElGato} (funded by NSF award 1228509) and {\tt Ocelote} clusters at the University of Arizona.
+This work has been assigned a document release number LA-UR-23-23447.